 AirProxyLogs Cleans up device sync logs.
+Alerts Cleans up messages from the Alerts grid.
 APNTracking Cleans up iOS APN request logs.
 DatabaseTaskSchedulerLogs Cleans up the database task scheduler traffic; all tasks that executed successfully or that gave an error.
 DataUsageLogs Cleans up device traffic information.
 Defragment Indexes Reorganizes data stored in SQL database indexes in order to maintain optimal database query performance.

 DeviceLocations Cleans up device location data.
 DeviceLogs Cleans up logs retrieved from the device when device logging is enabled.
 DeviceStatistics Cleans up general device information.
 ErrorChainLogs Cleans up detailed error messages when an APN command is not executed successfully. iOSDeviceInformation Cleans up specific device information related to an iOS device. iOSDeviceNetworkInformation Cleans up an iOS device's hardware address, phone number, SIM card, and cellular information. iOSInstalledApplications Cleans up information about apps installed on an iOS device. iOSInstalledCertificates Cleans up information about all the certificates installed on an iOS device. iOSInstalledConfigurationProfiles Cleans up information about various configuration profiles installed on the iOS devices.
 When information is deleted from this table, it is also deleted from two other tables that it references: iOSProfileSignerCertificates and iOSInstalledConfigurationProfilePayloads. iOSMDMSyncLogs Cleans up iOS APN traffic logs. iOSSecurityInfo Cleans up iOS device security-related information, such as encryption capabilities and whether the device is passcode protected.
 LicensingLogs Cleans up server licensing logs.
 MailMessageLogs Cleans up records of group emails sent from the dashboard.
 MDMSyncLogs Cleans up ZENworks device app logs.
 PhoneLog Cleans up device phone logs.
+Recover License Seats Cleans up devices that have been in a pending delete state for 30 days, after an administrator has issued the Stop Managing Device command.
+Rollover Logs Removes all records in DataUsageLogs, Alerts, and DeviceAppsUsage tables if the SAkey has reached more than 2 billion.
 TextMessageLog Cleans up device text message logs.
 Warnings Cleans up server and device warning logs.

-$\ensuremath{^{\star}}$ Data is system based; all other tasks clean up user data
+^{} Data is system based; all other tasks clean up user data